Cheese ravioli topped with pesto made from fresh baby spinach, garlic, pine nuts and Asiago cheese.

-- Add the spinach, parsley, pine nuts, garlic and cheese to a food processor and blend together.
+- Add the spinach, parsley, pine nuts, garlic and cheese to a food processor and blend.

-- Gradually pour in the oil and pulse until smooth.
+- Gradually add the oil and pulse until smooth.
 Stop the machine in the middle to scrape down the sides.
 Makes 3/4 cup.
 (You can also make this ahead of time and freeze in an airtight container until you're ready to use).